-Paul has completed a Diploma of Paramedical Science and uses his medical knowledge during his EMT work and 15 years’ as a Volunteer Firefighter.
+Paul has completed a Diploma of Paramedical Science (Superseded by HLT51020 Diploma of Emergency Health Care) and uses his medical knowledge during his EMT work and 15 years’ as a Volunteer Firefighter.

 Lisa Mutsaerts moved from Victoria to the Gold Coast in 2021 to become a trainee trainer at Australian Paramedical College.

-Lisa graduated from APC after studying the Diploma of Paramedical Science.
+Lisa graduated from APC after studying the Diploma of Paramedical Science (Superseded by HLT51020 Diploma of Emergency Health Care).
 Her passion for helping others and her knowledge in the health care industry has made her a fantastic new team member and trainer.

 Mick Jones has gained extensive experience and knowledge while working as an Advanced Care Paramedic (ACP), clinical instructor, Rescue Paramedic and an Operations and Training Coordinator.

 He has professional and vocational qualifications in paramedicine, industrial health and OHS, mines rescue, security, policing and vocational education.
 With prior experience as a now-retired detective in the Police Force.

 Dylan Fabre is a qualified and registered paramedic and Community Educator with Queensland Ambulance Service.

 He completed his Bachelor’s degree in paramedicine while also volunteering with the Red Cross, which he continues to do today.

 2. Your application will be reviewed by a selection panel

 3. If successful, a formal offer will be made to study at the college